HarishwarTG/End-to-End-Medical-Insurance-Price-Prediction/readme.md

 ## Overview

-1.The contains the details (e,g, age, sex, bmi etc.)of 11237 customers.
+1.The contains the details (age, sex, bmi, children, smoking habits and region)of 11237 customers.

 2.My project task is to create a machine learning model which can predict the price of insurance on its characteristics.